Counseling

 Kristen Terry, LMSW, LCSW

-Kristen has over twenty five years of licensed, clinical experience as a therapist and owns a private counseling practice located in Northern Michigan.
+Kristen is the Group Practice Owner and has over 25 years of licensed, clinical experience as a therapist.
 She counsels adult men and women of all ages and stages of life.
 A client once described Kristen as "a balanced blend of both strength and compassion; strong enough to help and soft enough to support with compassion."

 She is dedicated to integrating heartfelt care with the best that psychology and neuroscience have to offer.
 She enjoys translating complex ideas from the mental health field into useful knowledge that helps her clients better understand themselves and heal.

-Kristen’s approach is also grounded in her Christian faith, her understanding of Scripture, and in her own personal desire to experience God more deeply.
+Kristen’s approach is also grounded in her Christian faith and in her own personal desire to experience God more deeply.
 While she will never impose her faith on her clients, she welcomes the opportunity to walk with those who have been wounded by the Church or who wrestle, wonder and thirst for more God.

-Kristen is also a mental health consultant for individuals and organizations that bear witness to human suffering.
+Kristen also serves a Staff Care Consultant for individuals and organizations that bear witness to human suffering.
 Visit here for more information about her speaking and consulting work.

-Previously, Kristen served as Clinical Director of the psychiatric and counseling practice of Dr. Curt Thompson, located outside of Washington, DC.
+Previously, Kristen served as Clinical Director of the psychiatric and counseling practice of Curt Thompson MD.
 She earned her undergraduate degree at Calvin College in Grand Rapids, MI, and a Masters in Social Work at the University of Pittsburgh.
 She is licensed to provide counseling services to Michigan and Virginia state residents.
 To contact Kristen, please leave her a message at 231-881-9353 or email her directly at kristenterry.counseling@gmail.com

 Andrea Donahoe, LLMSW